dward2/BME547/Lectures/image_encoding_decoding.md

 URL is `http://vcm-21170.vm.duke.edu`.
 (Port is 80, so not needed in URL)

 ### POST `/add_image`
-Add an image to the database and display on webpage
+Add an image to the database and display on webpage.  _Please upload only JPG files._

 Requires the following dictionary as JSON string
 ```python